header logo

 However, Spurs easily fell against Man Utd

-Dean Richards, making his debut at White Hart Lane, nodded home from a corner to level the score, before Gustavo Poyet set up goals for Les Ferdinand and Christian Ziege.
-But Manchester United had a convincing response with five unanswered goals, including strikes from midfielders Juan Sebastian Veron and David Beckham.
+Dean Richards, making his debut at White Hart Lane, nodded home from a corner to level the score.
+Gustavo Poyet then set up goals for Les Ferdinand and Christian Ziege.
+However, Manchester United responded convincingly with five unanswered goals, including strikes from midfielders, Juan Sebastian Veron and David Beckham.

 5. Real Madrid 4 - 0 Monchengladbach (1985, 5 - 5 Agg RM Win on Away Goals)

-Trailing 1 - 5 from the first leg in Germany, Gladbach seemed poised to progress against Real Madrid, the reigning champions, on the brink of elimination.
-However, following victories over Anderlecht and Inter Milan the previous year, the Spanish club displayed their attacking prowess and resilience once more.
-In front of nearly 100,000 spectators at the Santiago Bernabeu, the team got off to a fantastic start.
+Trailing 1-5 from the first leg in Germany, Gladbach seemed poised to progress against Real Madrid, the reigning champions.
+However, after victories over Anderlecht and Inter Milan the previous year, the Spanish club displayed their attacking prowess and resilience once again.
+In front of nearly 100,000 spectators at the Santiago Bernabeu, the team made a fantastic start.

 Against Monchengladbach, Real Madrid made a classic comeback